shtse8/FireSchema/docs-src/guide/runtime-libraries.md

 ## Installation

-As mentioned in the [Getting Started](./getting-started.md) guide, you **must** install the appropriate *available* runtime library **in the project where you intend to use the generated code**, alongside the corresponding Firebase SDK.
+As mentioned in the [Installation](./installation.md) guide, you **must** install the appropriate *available* runtime library **in the project where you intend to use the generated code**, alongside the corresponding Firebase SDK.
 The generated code directly imports from and extends classes/mixins provided by these runtime packages.

 ## Key Components Explained